Etowah

 An 1862 report from the Georgia House makes it clear that the road was run and equipped by the W&A.

-Track 5 miles of 5 foot gauge of unknown type and weight
+Track 5 miles of 5 foot gauge of T-rail of heavy, but unknown, weight

 Stations 2